To print: Select File and then Print from your browser's menu

 The effects of vanadium were studied in 10 diabetes patients at Boston’s Joslin Diabetes Center.
 Data from the study showed modest increase in insulin sensitivity and decreased insulin requirements in most of the patients.
 Further, the Joslin researchers didn’t note any toxicity to vanadium, which had been seen at high doses in the animal studies.

-The Joslin researchers are continuing their studies of vanadium compounds, and three major trials are being conducted with funding from the National Institutes of Health.
 Pan-Medica, a French pharmaceutical company, has also conducted clinical trials of vanadyl in people with diabetes.

 Even though vanadium compounds are available in dietary supplements, researchers caution against taking these compounds except in clinical studies: They have not been used extensively in humans, so all of their potential side effects may not yet be known.
 Because so little is known about vanadium, a safe level of intake has not been established.